Skip to Content

 If yarn locs are worn for more than two months, or if they are worn regularly and not just as a style switch, they can cause hair loss.
 This is because they are installed tightly.
 When they are made too loose, the style loses some of its beauty.
 Because of this, a dread wig might be preferable as it doesn’t endanger the hair.

 Even if they are not installed tightly, the extra weight of the locs on your scalp can cause your hair to fall out.
 A constant pull on the hair follicles can cause them to cease producing hair.
-Have you seen older African ladies that use hair extensions and have these big parts in between the braids?
-That’s because over time they developed alopecia because of the weight of the extensions.
+Continuous tension from heavy hair extensions is a leading cause of traction alopecia, a condition that permanently damages hair follicles and causes visibly widening part lines.

 FAQs